 “ We must take sides.
 Neutrality helps the oppressor, never the victim.
 Silence encourages the tormentor, never the tormented.”

-The holocaust happened not only because of a systematic and organization persecution of the government but also because of the silence of many which gave it way.
+The Holocaust happened not only because of a systematic and organized persecution of the government but also because of the silence of many which gave it way.
 Silence often perpetuates matter.
-Any idea whose foundations rests of stereotyping and prejudice can end up in consternations as mountainous as the holocaust.
+Any idea whose foundations rests of stereotyping and prejudice can end up in consternations as mountainous as the Holocaust.
 Holocaust is the last century’s most pronounced reminder for the world to come to terms with the fact that unexpected is to be expected, anywhere anytime.

 Second most importance lesson we can learn is that of tolerance.
 Tolerance for not only people from other belief system but also for other conceivable differences.
 Though the majority of the targets of the holocaust were Jews, other groups were also subject to the same treatment.
 People with different sexual orientations, different physical and mental capabilities and/or political affiliations, not to talk of the religion they followed.
 All these descriptions become yardsticks for such horrible treatments to which, till date, the walls of gas chambers stand testimony.

 Helen Keller has beautifully summarized the essence of education in her following words.

 “ The highest result of education is tolerance.”

 We spend decades of our lifetimes acquiring ‘education’ and if after all these years of labor our education does not inculcate seeds of tolerance in the garden of our character, then we better be worried.
 Any ideology that distinguishes one group from other on the basis of race, color, religion, and ethnicity should raise alarm bells as a potential trigger of suppression.
 Hatred will only beget more hatred.
 Period.